maximromanov/Kitabat_wRoutine/README.md

 - a nice and simple, yet sufficiently robust interface (<https://atom.io/> seem to fit nicely)
 - atomized drafting: easy inclusion/exclusion of sections into/from the master draft;
 - explicit logical markup with *markdown*, a simple text encoding scheme;
+	- you can learn all you need to know about it from the following two tutorials on the basic principles of [*markdown*](https://programminghistorian.org/en/lessons/getting-started-with-markdown) and [*sustainable academic writing*](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown);
+	- standard and expanded pandoc markdown is used for the following (see [Pandoc User’s Guide](http://pandoc.org/MANUAL.html) for very specific details):
 		- images and illustrations with captions;
 		- cross-references to sections, images, tables within the text;
-- footnotes;
+		- - footnotes;
-- automatic citation insertion form bibliography files;
+- automatic citation insertion form bibliography files (Atom);
 - bibliography and citation styles;
-- automatic generation of desired formats (e.g., PDF, HTML, DOCX, etc.); PDF requires LaTeX engine to be installed on the machine.
+- automatic generation of desired formats (e.g., PDF, HTML, DOCX, etc.); PDF requires LaTeX engine to be installed on the machine; at the moment, only PDF conversion is fully implemented.

 ### Features: For Arabic and Islamic Studies

 They include the following:

-- transliteration support, i.e. an easy insertion of tricky characters that are used for transliteration of Arabic.
+- transliteration support, i.e. an easy insertion of tricky characters that are used for transliteration of Arabic (Atom).
-- conversion of AH years into AH/CE format, which is usually used in publications.
+- conversion of AH years into AH/CE format, which is usually used in publications (Atom + script conversion).
 - support of Arabic: 1) Arabic words and phrases in the text; 2) Arabic blockquotes (kept outside of the main text)

 The first two features are implemented with Atom *snippets*, and require a few simple steps to be activated.
+Morphology of snippets is explained below.

 ### Arabic support

+**NB:** In the default settings, `Amiri` font is required to render Arabic.
+You can either install it (<https://www.amirifont.org/>), or change the name of the Arabic font in `_settings.yml`

 - Inline arabic word or phrase must be inserted into `\textarab{PHRASE}`, where `PHRASE` is an Arabic word or phrase.